joe-editor/joe/docs/hacking.md

 another (PHP in HTML, for example), a macro system was added to the state machine loader.
 Recursion is allowed in the macro calls, but is limited to a depth of 5.</p>

+<p>As of JOE 3.6, the macro instantiation was replaced with a real stack, so
+now there is no recursion depth limit.</p>

 ## Line attribute cache